 After all the sight seeing, why not pop into the 60’s coffee bar for a relaxing break a bite to eat from their themed menu’s and have a coffee.

-“Brid” as the locals call it, has also become the venue for the British Open Darts Competition.
+“Brid” as the locals call it, has also become the UK venue for the British Open Darts Competition.

-The town boasts a superb shopping complex and two 18 hole golf courses.
+The town boasts a superb shopping complex and two excellent full 18 hole golf courses.
 The seafront road-train takes visitors to all the traditional attractions, including funfairs and amusement arcades and for those times when the sun is behind the clouds you could visit the forum complex.

 The Hull to Scarborough railway divides the town from south west to north east and marks where the Old Town begins to the north of the line.
 The Old Town of Bridlington has some retail businesses and the Industrial Estates as well as large residential areas.
 To the south of the line is where the tourist attractions lie as well as holiday accommodation and some residential areas.

 As Bridlington grew, it has incorporated the deserted village of Hildersthorpe which is incorporated in the golf course.

 The climate is temperate with warm summers and cool, wet winters.
 The town being on the east Yorkshire coast of the North Sea, temperatures can vary as much as 5 or 10C from inland such as York due to the wind factor of the sea cooling the summer temperature and warming the winter frosts.
 The hottest months of the year are from June to September, with temperatures reaching an average high of 19 °C.

 David Hinde, who lives in the nearby village of Bempton, was appointed in the Queen’s Diamond Jubilee Year of 2012 by the Town Council as the first Town Crier since 1901.
 On 17 August 2013, at the town’s Sewerby Park, Hinde’s cry was recorded at 114.8 db.